about the film

 DIRECTOR'S STATEMENT

-The script for Fighting Fish grew out of a script I was writing about a man and a woman who shouldn’t be together.
-At the same time I was exploring stories about families, and was becoming more and more aware of how greatly our upbringing can influence our behavior for the rest of our lives.
-These two interests merged and became the script for Fighting Fish.
+The script for Fighting Fish grew out of a script I was writing about an unhappy love affair between a man and a woman who shouldn’t be together.
+At the same time I was exploring stories about families, and was becoming more and more aware of how deeply our upbringing influences us throughout our lives.
+These two interests became the script for Fighting Fish.

-Fighting Fish explores some very troubling behavior.
-But to me, more than anything, the film is a story about family—in this case a very broken one.
-The behavior that we see is a symptom of a fractured family.
-The film shows us what happens when there is nothing left to hold onto in your world, and when your only chance of emotional survival is to create a substitute family.
+Fighting Fish explores some troubling behavior.
+But to me, more than anything, the film is a story about family—in this case a broken one.
+The hurt that occurs is just one symptom of a fractured family.
+Above all, the film shows what happens when your only chance of emotional survival is to create a substitute family, of any kind.

-One of my main challenges when making a film which contains a taboo element was not to have the viewer walk out of the theater feeling in any way soiled.
-I wanted the viewer to leave the theater with a bittersweet smile on their face.
-So we made a film that is not just about a dark subject, but that is also about love, that’s a romance, a coming of age tale, and a story about forgiveness.
-As a viewer you are torn—can you root for the characters caught in this disturbing relationship?
-You shouldn’t, of course—but you almost want to.
-Which, of course, creates an unease of its own.
+One of my main challenges when making a film which touches upon a complicated subject matter was to nevertheless have people walk out of the theater with a bittersweet smile on their face.
+So we made a film that does not just deal with a dark subject.
+More than anything, Fighting Fish is about love-it's a romance, a coming of age tale, and a story about forgiveness.
+As a viewer you are torn—can you root for the characters caught in this complicated relationship?
+You know you shouldn’t—but you almost want to.